pytroll/satpy/doc/source/dev_guide/custom_reader.rst

    assigned to the attributes.

 .. note::
-   Also, be careful about the data types of the datasets your reader is returning.
+   Be careful about the types of the data your reader is returning.
    It is easy to let the data be coerced into double precision floats (`np.float64`).
 At the moment, satellite instruments are rarely measuring in a resolution greater than what can be encoded in 16 bits.
 As such, to preserve processing power,